ClementTsang/bottom/README.md

 Note that some unsupported platforms may eventually be officially supported (e.g., FreeBSD).

-A non-comprehensive list of some currently unofficially supported platforms that may compile/work include:
+A non-comprehensive list of some currently unofficially-supported platforms that may compile/work include:

 - FreeBSD (`x86_64`)
 - Linux (`armv6`, `armv7`, `powerpc64le`, `riscv64gc`)